 The natural Water Play 'Creek' is interwoven through an undulating, mounded landscape of open lawn, massed groups of groundcovers and shrubs, under a canopy of existing and additional native shade trees, with grassed areas and pathways providing access and circulation options and additional play opportunities.
-A defined sand play area for younger children will when the play elements may be less frequently used.
+A defined sand play area for younger children will Gardens and Caravan Park, as well as relationship to the shared provide additional options for play and use during colder months when the play elements may be less frequently used.